|Birthname||Karola Ruth Siegel|

 After earning her doctorate at Columbia, she became Adjunct Assistant Professor at New York University.
 While lecturing at colleges and universities, she built a private practice in New York City.
 She studied human sexuality with Dr. Helen Singer-Kaplan at New York Hospital-Cornell University Medical Center.

 While on a ski trip in the Catskill Mountains with her six-foot tall boyfriend in 1961, Ruth met and fell in love with Manfred Westheimer, also a Jewish refugee and a much more compatible physical match for Ruth at five foot five inches.
 Nine months later, they were married.
 Ruth became an American citizen shortly after, and soon the couple had a son, Joel.
+Her third husband Manfred Westheimer died in 1997.

 Full of life and zeal, Dr. Ruth is a pioneer in spreading what she has labeled "sexual literacy."
 She has been twice named "College Lecturer of the Year."
 "The Dr. Ruth Show" is syndicated nationally and internationally